Mark Shimada

 Potrebbe piacerti anche

-Mary's creative day is perfect for learning "cut off" and "cut out" in fun and relatable ways!
-Her story is useful practice to know how and when to use “cut off” and “cut out” in every day situations.
+Tom's town is busy with activities, from soccer games to charity meetings and a science fair.
+This story is perfect for anyone looking to improve how to use "go on" and "go off" through the story of a community’s life and activities.
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi